">

 Nokia 3410

-About: The Nokia 3410 is a mobile phone made by Nokia being the successor of the popular Nokia 3310.
-It was announced at CEBIT on 12 March 2002.The 3410 was the first Java phone by Nokia, as well as being one of the earliest mobile phones outside Japan to feature 3D graphics and an image editor.The Nokia 3410 was never being released in Asia-Pacific due to the release of their variant of the 3310,called the Nokia 3315, which featured almost same design cues as from Nokia 3410.
+📰 Why this phone matters: The Nokia 3410 is a mobile phone made by Nokia being the successor of the popular Nokia 3310.
+It was announced at CEBIT on 12 March 2002.The 3410 was the first Java phone by Nokia, as well as being one of the earliest mobile phones outside Japan to feature 3D graphics and an image editor.The Nokia 3410 was never being released in Asia-Pacific due to the release of their variant of the 3310,called the Nokia 3315, which featured almost same design cues as from Nokia 3410.📝 Reviews when released: N/A 💔

 -